fox-ds/spicy-quic/README.md

 Updates via Zeek slack and/or https://github.com/zeek/zeek/issues/2326.
 Feel free to contribute via issues/PR's.
 This repository will probably be moved/merged into some other repository in the future.
 This code is merely a starting point for future improvements.

+This plugin requires OpenSSL 3.0.0 to be installed on the system.

 Clone locally and build with:
 ```bash
 git clone https://github.com/fox-ds/spicy-quic.git